thautwarm/original-posting/README.md

 **NOTE**: the `math` command is using MathJax, which requires you to install `nodejs` in PATH with `mathjax-node` installed.

+P.S: My blog [Site-33](https://github.com/thautwarm/Site-33) is totally written in OP.
+It's simple and you can learn about how to use OP efficiently.

 ## Demo
 ```julia
 @begin md